-Staff are working on a Citizen's Guide to Transportation Planning for publication later this year.
-This public-friendly resource is designed to help lay persons understand why, when, and how to get involved in the regional transportation decision-making process.
-The Guide complements and supports the objectives of the PPP.
-It will replace a similar guide published by the MPO in 2006.
+Staff are working on a public-friendly Guide to Transportation Planning for publication later this year.
+This resource is designed to help lay persons understand why, when, and how to get involved in the Eugene-Springfield area's transportation decision-making process.
+The guide complements and supports the objectives of the PPP.
+It will replace a similar guide published by the MPO in 2007.